awakura/toby/indexEn.md

 	<link rel="apple-touch-icon-precomposed" href="https://awakura.github.io/toby150.png" />
 ---

-# Toby the mudskipper
+# Toby the mudskipper, mudskipper in Japan

 ## FAQ

-### How to call mudskipper in Japan ?
+### How to say "mudskipper" in Japanese ?

-Actually it is a tough question.
+Actually it's a tough question.
-Mudskipper is a collective term, but Japanese has not obvious collective term for these mudskipper.
+Mudskipper is a collective term, but Japanese has not obvious collective term for mudskippers.
-Maybe using Japanese term とびはぜ (To-bi-ha-ze) is most suitable for mudskippers, but this "Tobihaze" means, In a narrow sense, 'Tobihaze' refers to P. modestus.
+Most suitable Japanese term for mudskippers is とびはぜ (To-bi-ha-ze) , but this "とびはぜ(Tobihaze)" often means in a narrow sense, refers to P. modestus.

-Five species of mudskippers can be found in Japan, but these five types of mudskippers are referred to by their own individual names, not as a collective term.
+Five species of mudskippers can be found in Japan, but these five types of mudskippers are referred to by their own individual names and , not as a collective term.

-### Boleophtalmus pectinirostris
+#### Boleophtalmus pectinirostris

 Great blue spotted mudskipper